 young student – world traveller – my food culture

-I left Finland to study abroad when I was 17 years old; as a brave and young explorer, I remained working in the restaurant field.
+I left Finland to study abroad as a brave and young explorer, I remained working in the restaurant field.
 Most of my career jobs include positions such as: cook, executive chef, catering manager, restaurant owner and culinary instructor.

 While living abroad, in the year 2000, I happened to read some articles about Slow Food and the University of Gastronomic Sciences (UNISG).
 These articles intrigued me to continue furthering my career skills within the world of gastronomic studies: to learn more about the origin of foods, the artisanal methods of food production and variety of food cultures.

 In 2005, I started bachelor of hospitality studies in Helsinki and graduated from Haaga-Helia University of Applied Sciences in 2008.
 In 2006, I started teaching at Helsinki Culinary School Perho.

 In 2010 – 2011, I took one year study leave from work and decided to study at the University of Gastronomic Sciences.
 In 2011 I graduated with Master in Food Culture and Communication degree.
 As part of the Master studies, I was able to travel to many food production facilities (farms, restaurants, vineyards, bakeries, etc) within Europe.
 This allowed students to interview food producers and take photographs of variety of food; and of course, to eat wonderful food.
 Main aims of the study trips were to write articles about food & culture and to find unique ways to communicate about the identity & the origin of food (importance of biodiversity; heirloom varieties of vegetables & plants; pure breeds of domesticated animals; artisanal techniques of food production and farming methods).